luapower/luapower.github.io/problem-solution.md

 the most part that they are unnecessary.
 For me, the success rate for going from `make` to `dll` on the first shot has always been pretty pathetic.
 Building with one-liner gcc scripts is much more transparent, which directly affects my ability and motivation to fix problems (which in turn affects the number of packages built).
-It is much faster too.
+It compiles much faster too.

 To me it boils down to how much indirection there is between problem (in this case the .c and .h files) and solution (the gcc compiler).
 Sure, you have to remember some gcc switches, but they are _the same_ switches